leobudima/elogii-blog/content/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity.md

 type = "post"

 +++
-As more consumers head online, higher delivery volumes, and faster order fulfillment have become the standard in last-mile delivery.
+As more consumers head online, higher delivery volumes and faster order fulfilment have become the standard in last-mile delivery.
 But this is also creating new challenges for everyone involved in the supply chain.

 Companies are finding it difficult to keep up with rising demand and evolving consumer expectations of the emerging landscape.
 For many, the existing operational capacity can't bear the brunt of the surge in eCommerce, or it's simply stretched too thin to handle it.

 If companies with limited capacity are to tackle these challenges, they will have to change the way they operate their delivery services.

-A big part of that will involve [**managing delivery logistics more efficiently**](https://elogii.com/blog/are-you-still-planning-manually/).
+A big part of that will involve answering the question: [**Are you still manually planning**](https://elogii.com/blog/are-you-still-planning-manually/ "Are you still manually planning deliveries") deliveries?

 From optimizing the way orders are received, prepared, and tracked, to how they are delivered.
 Not to mention how the process is automated and adjusted to scale.

 So, even when demand seems to flood your capacity, there are more than a few steps you can take to keep your head above the water.

-# Order Batching
+## Order Batching

 The simplest way to handle deliveries is to complete them one at a time.
 But when the amount of orders is overflowing your capacity, it isn't the best use of the available resources.